 - Plastic tape has been replaced by brown paper tape.

-- We now have a electric car charging point just outside the tannery in Waternish, with a new electric van arriving in April 2019.
+- We now have a electric car charging point just outside the tannery in Waternish, with an electric van for moving stock to our store in Portree from April 2019.

 Our approach to sustainability includes choosing clothing, accessories and other suppliers based in the UK and in Europe, usually small to medium-sized businesses who share our ethos and our approach to quality, sustainability and craftmanship.
 We look carefully at the supply chain: where skins comes from, where the wool for jumpers is sourced, where and how leather is tanned.
 We pride ourselves in selecting excellent products according to exacting standards.
 We believe in a slow fashion approach, selling beautiful clothing made with care and which can be worn for years, staying stylish without giving up on sustainability.